erheltemes/work_day_scheduler/README.md

 App allows user to save notes to day-time hours, to easily schedule their current day.
 App saves to local storage and highlights the current hour.

 ## Usage
 Open index.html in browser or visit deployed link.
-Saves are local so will not be seen by others.
+Save is local, so it will not be seen by others.

 ## Installation
-Nothing to be installed, bootstrap, fontawesome, googleapi and JQuery are called in html.
+Nothing to be installed.
+Bootstrap, FontAwesome, GoogleApi and JQuery are called in html file.

 ## PAGE CONSTRUCTION
 * displayed current day using "moment" JS Library